 • Extending your air conditioner’s lifetime

 A dirty air filter can restrict airflow, make the coil extremely cold and cause it to freeze.
-As the coil defrosts, it can make the drain pan overflow.
-We recommend checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+As the coil defrosts, it can overwhelm the drain pan.
+We recommend checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Replacing your pan or pump requires a pro, so call us at 561-533-6066 for assistance.
+If this doesn’t fix the problem, your drain pan may be rusty or have a broken condensate pump.
+Getting a new pan or pump requires a professional, so call us at 561-533-6066 for help.

-Your air conditioner uses coolant to move heat.
-If your air conditioner was installed before 2011, it probably has R-22 Freon.
-Over time, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner needs coolant to transfer heat.
+If your air conditioner was installed before 2011, it likely has R-22 Freon.
+As time passes, chemicals in Freon can eat away at metal and create leaks.

 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC professional like Smyth Air Conditioning to fix an air conditioner coolant leak.
-In many situations, it might just be better to schedule air conditioning installation since Freon is costly.
-Manufacturing of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like Smyth Air Conditioning to fix an air conditioner coolant leak.
+In most situations, it might just be better to schedule air conditioning installation since Freon is costly.
+Manufacturing of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
 As a result, only reduced recycled quantities are available.

-Trust Smyth Air Conditioning for Fixing Your Air Conditioner Leaks
+Rely on Smyth Air Conditioning for Fixing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Lake Worth, turn to the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and reasonable services since {year}.
+When it comes to air conditioning repair in Lake Worth, go with the company your neighbors and friends trust.
+We’ve been known for our fast, friendly and affordable services since {year}.
 Contact us at 561-533-6066 to request your appointment today!